 For you, anger is a visceral experience.
 You may experience a buzzing sensation, muddled thinking, sweating, shallow breathing . . . the list goes on.
 And your capacity for self-awareness is compromised by the overwhelming physical symptoms of your emotions.

 It is virtually impossible to detect a lack of sense of Self.
 How can you sense the absence of something that was never there?
 You must instead rely on the signs of a Substitute Sense of Self.
 These signs may include temper tantrums, anxiety, inner turmoil: all stemming from a deep core fear of not existing as a real person.

 Restoring your sense of Self will help you address both your fear and your anger.

-Check out our animated video on the meaning of a healthy sense of Self, and grab a copy of The Motivation Cure to launch you on your journey.
+Check out our animated video on the meaning of a Sense of Self.